HEALTH PSYCHOLOGY SECTION

 6.The Secretary-Treasurer of the Section performs all duties commonly incident and vested in an office of the secretary of a corporation, including but not limited to the taking and distributing of true minutes of the proceedings of all meetings.
 In addition, the individual is responsible for developing a budget, collecting dues, and monitoring income and expenditures.
 It is also the responsibility of the Secretary-Treasurer to submit semiannual reports to the Executive Board of the Society of Counseling Psychology including financial and tax information as specified in the Rules and Procedures for the Formation, Governance and Operation of Sections.

 1.The officers of the Health Psychology Section of Division 17 will consist of a Chair, Chair-Elect, Past-Chair, and Secretary-Treasurer.
 These officers shall be elected from the Section membership.
-These individuals, along with the Membership Chair, two Members-at-Large, and a Student Representative, shall constitute the Governing Board of the HPS.
-The Membership Chair, Members-at-Large, and Student Representative shall be appointed by the Chair.
+These individuals, along with the Web Master, Membership Chair, two Members-at-Large, and a Student Representative, shall constitute the Governing Board of the Section.
+The Web Master, Membership Chair, Members-at-Large, and Student Representative shall be appointed by the Chair.

 2.The governance of the Section shall be conducted by the Governing Board.
 The Board shall have supervision, control, and direction of the business of the HPS in the realization of its mission in a manner consistent with Division 17 and APA Bylaws and Rules.
 The Governing Board will approve all appointments and actions of the Chair except as otherwise stated.